davidthings/jebrish/README.md

 Build Prerequisites are set out in the BuildRoot [manual](https://buildroot.org/downloads/manual/manual.html#requirement)

-On a machine set up to build BuildRoot, run the following commands:
+On a machine set up to build BuildRoot, select a config, and run a command like this:

 ```
-make anbernic_rk3566_defconfig
+make jebrish_rg353x_minimal_defconfig
 make
 ```